Magno Alves: Career

 Magno Alves was born in Aporá, Bahia, Brazil.
 Between 1998 and 2003, he made 265 appearances and scored 111 goals for Fluminense as a striker, winning the Rio State Championship in 2002.
 Alves' most famous match was against Santa Cruz. as he scored 5 goals, earning the nickname Magnata.
 After a short stint in the Korean Professional Football League (K-League), Alves joined Oita Trinita of the Japan Professional Football League (J1 League).
 In 2006, he joined J1 League champion, Gamba Osaka, as a replacement for the team's former ace striker Clemerson de Araújo Soares, who left the team for family reasons.
 He joined Saudi Arabian side Al-Ittihad after being sent away by Gamba Osaka due to disciplinary problems.

 In July 2010, he signed a contract with Brazilian club Ceará.

 He scored overall for Ceará 103 times in 224 matches, becoming the club's 6th goalscorer of all time.

 Until 7 August 2021, he had scored 483+ goals in 986 official matches.

 On 28 July 2022, Magno Alves was reported announcing his retirement from playing.

-In 2025, Magno Alves returned from retirement at the age of 49, to play alongside his son Pedrinho, for Atlético Cearense.
+In 2025, Magno Alves returned briefly from retirement at the age of 49, to play alongside his son Pedrinho, for Atlético Cearense.